davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 4/index.md

 ```
 ##### Note the "markdown" folder: I have created it to be used as the output destination of the conversion.

-**3. Once you have the required (or higher) nodejs version, clone the [WordPress export to Markdown tool](https://github.com/lonekorean/wordpress-export-to-markdown):**
+**3. Once you have the required (or higher) nodejs version, clone the [WordPress export to Markdown tool](https://github.com/lonekorean/wordpress-export-to-markdown) using Git:**
 ```
 dpenaloza@rpi-prague:~/WP2Hugo $ git clone https://github.com/lonekorean/wordpress-export-to-markdown.git
 Cloning into 'wordpress-export-to-markdown'...